Cogenesis of baryon and lepton number asymmetries matching the EMPRESS Data

 \subsection{Baryon number asymmetry}

-Even though the full reheating takes place well after the EWPT, RHNs are produced from decay of small fraction of $\phi$ condensation before the sphaleron process ceases at $T_{\rm sp}$.\footnote{In the SM, $T_{\rm sp} \simeq 132~{\rm GeV}$ \cite{DOnofrio:2014rug}, but in the case of freezing during a matter-domination era $T_{\rm sp} \approx 140~{\rm GeV}$ for $T_{\rm R} = \mathcal{O}(10)~{\rm GeV}$.} As a result, a small amount of lepton asymmetry can be produced from those early-produced RHNs, which is subsequently converted to the baryon asymmetry by sphalerons.
+Even though the full reheating takes place well after the EWPT, RHNs are produced from decay of small fraction of $\phi$ condensation before the sphaleron process ceases at $T_{\rm sp}$.
+As a result, a small amount of lepton asymmetry can be produced from those early-produced RHNs, which is subsequently converted to the baryon asymmetry by sphalerons.
 The baryon asymmetry generated above $T_{\rm sp}$ is then diluted by the late-time entropy due to the reheating processes from $\phi$ decay.
 Finally, below $T_{\rm R}$, the yield $Y_B$ is fixed, and is identified as the observed baryon asymmetry of the Universe.

 The baryon asymmetry produced in this way at $T_{\rm sp}$ depends on the total lepton asymmetry (more specifically $B-L$ asymmetry) generated above $T_{\rm sp}$, which is determined by the yield of RHNs at $T_{\rm sp}$ and the CP asymmetry produced along all lepton flavor directions.
 Note that in the standard radiation dominated Universe, the inverse decay and lepton number violating scattering processes can remain dominant over the Hubble expansion rate $H_{\rm sp}^{\rm RD}$ around $T_{\rm sp}$ if hierarchy between RHN mass and $T_{\rm sp}$ is not large enough, leading to a large washout of the produced lepton asymmetry.
 However, in our setup, Hubble expansion is dominated by the energy density of the flaton field around $T_{\rm sp}$ and can be expressed as

 which satisfies the condition $\mathcal{H}_{\rm sp}>> \mathcal{H}_{\rm sp}^{\rm RD}$ if $T_{\rm sp}$ remains larger than $T_{\rm R}$.
 As a result, one can find a situation where the inverse decay rate as well as the scattering processes become smaller than the expansion rate (due to the domination of flaton energy density) at $T_{\rm sp}$ (as will be shown in the next section).